japplefield/fin342-corp-structure/Report.md

 ![](https://user-images.githubusercontent.com/11810237/101441300-c8f40180-38e6-11eb-8980-c3aa50bb3f75.png){ width=50% }
 ![](https://user-images.githubusercontent.com/11810237/101441301-c98c9800-38e6-11eb-8a16-56d9d2a8c173.png){ width=50% }
 \begin{figure}[!h]
-\caption{The Cumulative Sum of the "Four Key Ratios" for each of the 11 GICS Sectors}
+\caption{The median cumulative sum of the four ratios for each of the 11 GICS Sectors}
 \end{figure}

 One key takeaway from the above charts is that although some firms are issuing a substantial amount of shares, on average the decrease in total equity attributable to dividends is much larger quarter over quarter, to the extent that firms have much less equity financed now than they did a year ago.
 On the debt side, in many sectors firms took on a lot of debt at the start of 2020 and have since reduced their debt amounts by quite a bit.
 The net result of these two effects is that firms today have cumulatively paid out more in dividends than they have taken on in debt over the past year.